-The LinkNYC project, powered by Google, is bringing internet access throughout the five boroughs — along with a host of privacy concerns as the city sells its citizens’ locations, movements and various other data to third parties.
+The LinkNYC project, powered by Google, is bringing internet access throughout the five boroughs — and a host of privacy concerns as the city sells its citizens’ locations, movements, and various other data to third parties.

-Find out what’s going on behind the scenes with these cool, street-side kiosks in this eye-opening article: http://bit.ly/29wt40n
+Find out what’s going on behind the scenes with these cool, but “stealthy,” street-side kiosks in this eye-opening article: http://bit.ly/29wt40n